 From a Spanish cannonball found in Alkmaar to a bronze appliqué from Maastricht

 The richness of Dutch archaeology will become apparent when you open the drawers.
-For instance, you'll see a Spanish cannonball found in Alkmaar, which dates from the Eighty Years' War (c.
+For instance, you’ll see a Spanish cannonball found in Alkmaar, which dates from the Eighty Years’ War (c.
 1573).
-From the island of Texel, there's a lice comb that once belonged to a sailor (from c.
+From the island of Texel, there’s a lice comb that once belonged to a sailor (from c.
 1740), and from The Hague, a blue Delftware tile with an image of a stork, the city bird (from c.
 1650).
-Other highlights include a bronze appliqué (a type of decoration) from Maastricht and a seal stamp from Rotterdam.
-The appliqué, made between 100 and 250, depicts Silenus, a companion of the Greek god Dionysus.
+Other highlights include a bronze appliqué from Maastricht and a seal stamp from Rotterdam.
+The appliqué, made in the period 100–250 AD, depicts Silenus, a companion of the Greek god Dionysus.
 The eighteenth-century seal stamp bears the image of the Roman god Salus, the personification of well-being and prosperity.

 To be expanded to a total of 390 municipalities

-Archaeology from the back garden is a new component of the permanent exhibition Archaeology of the Netherlands.
-This cabinet holds the results of an exceptional joint initiative of archaeologists, museums, municipalities, storage facilities, and archives.
+Archaeology from your back garden is a new section of the permanent exhibition Archaeology of the Netherlands.
+This long cabinet presents the results of a unique joint initiative involving archaeologists, museums, municipalities, storage facilities, and archives.
 The participating municipalities include Rotterdam, Maastricht, Alkmaar, Groningen, Utrecht, and Lelystad.
-In the years ahead we will go on filling the cabinet, until it contains objects from each of the 390 municipalities in the Netherlands, including the Antillean islands of Bonaire, Saba, and Sint Eustatius.
-On the project website (in Dutch, to be launched on 14 June 2016), an online map will show where each object was found.
+In the years ahead we will go on filling the cabinet, until it contains objects from each of the 390 municipalities in the Netherlands, including the Antillean islands of Bonaire, Saba, and St Eustatius.
+On the project website (Dutch only), an online map will show where each object was found.

-Archaeology from the back garden is made possible in part by ADC Archeoprojecten and by contributions from more than 120 Dutch municipalities, regional archaeologists, local and provincial storage facilities, museums, archives, and other organizations.
-The project is financed by the BNG Culture Fund, the participating municipalities, and the BankGiro Lottery's annual contribution to the museum.
+Archaeology from the back garden is made possible in part by ADC Archeoprojecten and by the contributions of over 350 Dutch municipalities, regional archaeologists, local and provincial storage facilities, museums, archives, and other organisations.
+The project is financed by the BNG Culture Fund, the participating municipalities, and the BankGiro Lottery‘s annual contribution to the museum.